kekyo/chibicc-cil-toolchain/README.md

 The function name both forward and backaward references are accepted.

-Important topic: The `call` operand is NOT containing any argument description.
+Important: If you are calling a function defined in chibias, you do not need to specify any argument type list for the `call` operand.
-In other words, chibias cannot call .NET overloaded methods directly.
+In another hand, .NET overloaded methods, an argument type list is required.

 ### Call external function